 Staff Bubble Glass Flush Mount Or Wall Lamp

-Materials: White plastic ceiling mount.
-White painted Bakelite sockets.
+Materials: White plastic round ceiling mount.
+White painted Bakelite E27 sockets.
 Embossed aluminium reflector.
 Porcelain terminal block.
-Crystal bubble glass.
+Big round crystal bubble glass lampshade.

 Height: 10 cm / 3.93”

 Width: ∅ 38 cm / 14.96”